 Countryside Survey is a unique study or ‘audit’ of the natural resources of the UK’s countryside.
-The Survey has been carried out at regular intervals since 1978.
-The countryside is sampled and studied using rigorous scientific methods, allowing us to compare new results with those from previous surveys.
-In this way we can detect the gradual and subtle changes that occur in the UK’s countryside over time.
+The Survey has been carried out at discrete intervals since 1978.
+The countryside is sampled and studied using rigorous scientific methods, allowing us to compare results with those from previous surveys.
+In this way we can record the quantity and quality of change in our landscapes and detect even the most gradual and subtle changes that occur in the UK’s countryside over time.

-The latest in this UK-wide series of Surveys took place in 2007 and the results and analyses are now available.
+The latest in this UK-wide series of Surveys took place in 2007 and the results and analyses are available.
+Future surveys are planned.